Rankings

 Prescott College

-Prescott’s Expressive Arts Therapy program complies with the standards set by the CAAHEP and the AATA, meaning its graduates are eligible to apply for art therapy registration.
+Prescott’s post-master’s certificate in Expressive Arts Therapy program complies with the standards set by the CAAHEP and the AATA.
+Graduates are then eligible to apply for art therapy registration.

 Students acquire the specific skill sets that enable them to provide expressive art therapy services to individuals and groups.
 Their training includes the interdisciplinary applications of visual art with music and dance, poetry and performance, and other forms of creative arts.